0xPolygonID/tutorials/mkdocs/docs/issuer/on-chain-overview.md

 The On-chain Issuer is a way of issuing credentials by leveraging the full power of a smart contract.
 As it is commonly known, a smart contract is software that resides in a blockchain network, meaning that its code and data aren’t necessarily stored in a server, but rather it is distributed in a decentralized manner.
-Therefore, an on-chain issuer could be billed as a decentralized issuer, as all the underlying logic of the credentials is written on a smart contract with its inherent publicity.
+Therefore, an on-chain issuer could be considered a decentralized issuer, as all the underlying logic of the credentials is written on a smart contract with its inherent publicity.

 This issuance method then serves as an alternative to the [Issuer Node](https://0xpolygonid.github.io/tutorials/issuer/issuer-overview/), whose implementation depends on a dedicated setup and its own infrastructure.

 The fact that all this logic is present on the blockchain enables credential issuance for DAOs in a programmatic way.
 It can also be useful for entities like oracles and on-chain analytics companies since the contract code can be audited and verified.

 ## On-chain issuance
-On-chain issuance is trustless.
+On-chain issuance is trustless or trust-minimized, depending on smart contract business logic.
 It reduces dependency on non-auditable decisions for issuing credentials.
 The properties of smart contracts make them good candidates to act as trusted attestation services since the attestation mechanism is transparent and auditable to everyone.
 This serves as an alternative to a number of centralized issuers for use cases when an Identity needs to issue credentials about themselves or their activity, which can be verified by the smart contract logic.

 In simple words, you can see everything happening, all the logic used to generate the credential is live on the blockchain and ready to be checked and verified.